 At the other end of the spectrum of encounters is the arrest.
 Arrests must be supported by probable cause.
 Every jurisdiction I am aware of allows a police officer to arrest a suspect without a warrant on a felony charge if the officer develops probable cause.

 The authorization to make misdemeanor arrests on probable cause vary from jurisdiction.
 Some jurisdictions allow the arrest of a person on misdemeanor charges only if witnessed by the officer.
 Other areas allow for arrest on certain misdemeanor crimes with probable cause even if the officer did not witness the event (such as a DUI accident and domestic violence.)
 Some states allow the officer to make an arrest on any misdemeanor just as they would on a felony.

 With an arrest, the citizen is obviously not allowed to leave and can be (and should be) searched without additional probable cause.
 A search of the area around the arrested person for weapons and evidence may be permitted without additional probable cause.
 Those specifics go beyond the scope of this article.

 The third type of police-citizen encounter falls between the two extremes and is called an investigative detention.
 An investigative detention is often called a “Terry stop,” which refers to the US Supreme Court Case Terry v.
 Ohio.
-In that case, the Supreme Court formerly acknowledged the investigative detention as a reasonable investigatory tool that is less than an arrest, but still restrains a citizen’s free movement.
+In that case, the Supreme Court formally acknowledged the investigative detention as a reasonable investigatory tool that is less than an arrest, but still restrains a citizen’s free movement.